gopheracademy/gopheracademy-web/content/advent-2015/hydra-auth.md

 ## OAuth2 Authorize Workflow

-Ok, let's try the OAuth2 Authorize Workflow!
+Ok, let's try the OAuth2 Authorize workflow!
-To do this, you'll need the account id from above.
+To do this, you'll need the account ID from above.
 Because Hydra is only backend, I have written some exemplary sign up and sign in endpoints.
 Take a look at them [hydra-signin](https://github.com/ory-am/hydra/blob/master/cli/hydra-signup/main.go) and [hydra-signup](https://github.com/ory-am/hydra/blob/master/cli/hydra-signup/main.go) to see some very basic example code.